timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-11-04
+# Objectives for Today 2025-11-05

 - Just Chatting as we Get started & warmed up.
-- Secret Steam Backend Stuff!
-- Building a Game.
+- Building a Game!
 - Working through the early tech tree?
 - Creating the first quests?
-- Attempting a new idea to balance the racing?
+- Get the racing to show end results!

 ## Events / Notices / Coming Soon